RStudio internship week 2

 Manipulating the function call is black magic NSE voodoo.

-This is the stuff that is happening within grader
+This is the stuff that is happening within grader that gets student code, solution code, learnr and grader arguments

-that are all passed into grade_learnr
+that are all passed into grade_learnr.

 # code below was copy/pasted from the console